Skip to content

 short rib pasta ingredients

-• Onions – Yellow, white, or sweet onions can be used.
-In addition, you’ll need some whole garlic cloves.
+• Onions & Garlic – Yellow, white, or sweet onions all work here, and of course, I never skip the whole garlic cloves.

 • Oil – Olive or avocado oil works well.
 You can also use beef tallow, clarified butter, or ghee.

-• Pasta – Pappardelle or any wide tubular pasta like rigatoni is great to use with the short rib sauce.
+• Pasta – Pappardelle or any wide tubular pasta like rigatoni is great to use with my short rib sauce.

 • Wine – Any dry white wine like Pinot Grigio, Chardonnay, or sauvignon blanc will work.